 Type of Publication Identifier

-This attribute is used in several contexts:
+Context: The @pub-id-type attribute can be used in several contexts:

 - inside a bibliographic citation element such as <mixed-citation> or <element-citation> (for example, on the <pub-id> element, which identifies a publication cited in a bibliographic reference list);